telador/YoggWheel/docs/store.md

 ### Edit wheel

 When you choose to edit a wheel it's sectors will be placed under already created sectors in Create wheel panel and it's name will be written instead of what was there before.
-This actions were chosen as good compromise between usecases of 'creating a new wheel with sectors of already existing one', 'adding new sectors to change existing wheel' and 'fixing typos in a wheel'.
+This actions were chosen as good compromise between usecases of 'creating a new wheel with sectors of already existing one', 'adding new sectors to change existing wheel' and 'fixing typos in a wheel'. \
+In small section opened by 'Extra' button you can input url and size to replace grim reaper cap to something else.

 ![Edit](https://raw.githubusercontent.com/telador/YoggWheel/dev/docs/Edit.gif)